-E Developing the entity's capacity, including the capability of its leadership and the individuals within it for these specific roles.
-An environmental scanning working group is in place to explore external and future changing environmental factors that will impact on mid to long term workforce requirements.
+E Developing the entity's capacity, including the capability of its leadership and the individuals within it

 The Workforce Plan identifies the future workforce mix and profile requirements.
 This is reviewed quarterly through the Workforce Capability and Capacity Board; the requirements for this feed the annual promotion calendar.